digilogistist/NEStonia/readme.txt

     NEStonia-registration.sh    NEStonia production unit registration script
-    NEStonia-twin-slot-.png     3D renderings of a NEStonia future expansion for direct Family Computer cartridge support NEStune-z.png               3D renderings of a NEStonia future companion PCB for MP3 file playback LICENSE                     The legal skinny on commercial NEStonia-15 PCB manufacturing readme.txt                  This file
+    NEStonia-twin-slot-.png     3D renderings of a NEStonia future expansion for direct Family Computer cartridge support NEStune-z.png               3D renderings of a NEStonia future companion PCB for MP3 file playback LICENSE                     The legal skinny on commercial NEStonia PCB manufacturing readme.txt                  This file

     ⚠️ This repo is for **documentation and educational purposes only**.